-The amendment will be in conformance with IEEE Std 802, IEEE Std 802.1AC, and the existing provisions of IEEE 802.1Q.
+The amendment will be in conformance with IEEE Std 802, IEEE Std 802.1AC, and IEEE 802.1Q.

 1.2.3 Distinct Identity

 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.